 Mount Snow started to run into financial problems as a result of the capital expenditures and increased energy costs.
 In the middle of the 1970-71 season, a merger with Davos, Inc. was announced.
 Walt Schoenknecht stayed on board for a few years, but returned solely to Mohawk likely following the 1973-74 season.

 Energy issues and multiple bad winters forced Mount Snow into bankruptcy in 1975.
-First Wisconsin Mortgage Trust and North American Mortgage Investors ended up taking control of the ski area.
+First Wisconsin Mortgage Trust and North American Mortgage Investors ended up taking control of the ski area and worked to find a buyer.
 Mount Snow was eventually purchased by the Sherburne Corp. in 1977 for $4.5 million.
 The ski area was later rolled into S-K-I Ltd. (1984), American Ski Company (1996), and Peak Resorts (2007).

 Expansion by Acquisition

 The adjacent Carinthia ski area was absorbed into Mount Snow in 1986.
 Nearby Haystack Mountain ski area was added (though never connected) shortly thereafter and would remain aligned with Mount Snow until being sold in 2005.